Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 # Manage the ETL mappings

-An ETL attribute set mapping is used to extract the data from an source attribute set, transform it according to a specified method, and load it into a destination attribute set.
-You can create mappings, edit existing mappings, rerun mappings and check the current ETL processes.
+An ETL attribute set mapping is used to extract the data from a source attribute set, transform it according to a specified method, and load it into a destination attribute set.
+You can create mappings, edit existing mappings and rerun mappings.

 [comment]: <> (ETL mapping description -> what is it used for)